 How to Get to Geibikei Gorge

-It is a 5 mins walk from JR Geibikei (猊鼻渓駅) Station.
+It is a 5-minute walk from JR Geibikei (猊鼻渓駅) Station.

-If you are flying into Iwate prefecture or traveling by bullet train from other cities, please refer to our article of Genbikei Gorge for more transportation information (=ﾟωﾟ)ﾉ.
+If you are flying into Iwate Prefecture or traveling by bullet train from other cities, please refer to our article on Genbikei Gorge for more transportation information (=ﾟωﾟ)ﾉ.

 Genbikei Gorge and the Fascinating Flying Dango Rice Cake

 Are you interested in trekking through beautiful nature and traditional Dango rice cakes?
 Head to Genbikei, a gorge that isn’t too far away from Geibikei Gorge, for some breathtaking scenery and to see some rice cakes “flying” in between the gorge’s steep cliffs!

 For more information, please refer to our article on Genbikei Gorge!